 We hold online assemblies every Friday and everyone in the school attends.
-Each week we talk about what is happening in the school and community, celebrate success, talk about any whole school issues and have a focus, which can range from stories with a moral to cultural or global issues.
-All children in Long Calderwood belong to a 'House'.
-The pupils decide our house names and each house has a captain who is voted for by the children in their house.
-We also have class representatives who form the 'Class Reps' and are led by a boy and a girl from Primary 7 and two School Captains who are our pupil ambassadors for the whole school.
+Each week we talk about what is happening in the school and community, celebrate success, talk about any whole school issues and have a focus, ranging from religious festivals, stories with a moral to cultural or global issues.
+We have class representatives who form the 'Class Reps' and are led by pupils from Primary 7 and two school captains who are our pupil ambassadors for the whole school.